I-M-Marinov/Phone-Book-by-I-M-Marinov/README.md

 - Program now checks for duplicate contacts ( only by First and Last Name, so it let's the user add a second number or email for instance for the same person under a different name )
 - The delete button would no longer delete immediately a contact.
 Extra validation added, so the user can avoid accidently deleting contacts from the list.
 - Search ----> You can search by First Name in the application.
 While searching you cannot delete a contact ( delete button is disabled ).
+- The application comes with a default file path for the Contacts spreadsheet, but if you would like to change it you can do so when saving a new contact.
+The application will now ask for confirmation to save the information that was added in the app on the spreadsheet as well ( Save and Delete ).

 <p align="center">
 <img src="./Phone-Book-by-I-M-Marinov/pictures/Phone-book-screenshot2-deleteButton.png">